joeylmaalouf/CompArchFA15/UbuntuVerilog.md

 `vvp hw1` or `./hw1`

-Pipe the output of the executable to a `.txt` file instead of STDOUT:
+Pipe the output of the executable to a `.txt` file instead of `STDOUT`:

 `vvp hw1 > results.txt`